IvanTepes/cook-book/README.md

 #### Icons

+The icons used in this project are provided by [Font Awesome](https://fontawesome.com/).
 All icons used were chosen for their obvious meaning and purpose so that they can be understood by everyone.

 #### Colours